JustinVerstijnen/JVFlightBlog/content/en/blog/PPL Theory/ppl-theory-met.md

 When we speak of absolute instability, then the temperature decrease is faster than a dry-adiabatic process.
 This is as we discussed earlier, more than 3 degrees celcius per 1000ft (1c per 100m).
 In this situation, the rising air package is warmer than its surroundings, so will continuously rise because of its lighter mass.

+This is also a recipe for thunderstorms if the air is saturated enough.
+Air will continue to rise all the way to the Stratosphere creating cumulonimbus clouds.

 ### Absolute stability

 When we speak of stability, the temperature of the atmosphere will cool down slower than a wet-adiabatic process.
 Here the atmosphere is stable and there is not much air rising.
 A possible rising package of air will cool down to its environment and will stay in its vicinity.